sotoseattle/Primo/README.md

 - moralize the V structures by connecting the parents.
 The key being that every factor's scope is represented in the graph, so if I have Factor(A,B,C) => there must be connections between each pair of them: AB, AC, BC.
 - as we eliminate variables two things happen:
   - the eliminated variables are removed from the graph (and their links)
-  - the resulting scope of the $\tau$ must also be reflected in the graph with additional connections! (filled edges).
+  - the resulting scope of the tau must also be reflected in the graph with additional connections! (filled edges).
 Another way to see it, all the variables connected to the eliminated one, become connected among themselves.

 The initial graph plus all the filled edges is called the [Induced Graph](#induced-markov).
 This graph is very important because: